thisdot/starter.dev/starters/angular-ngrx-scss/README.md

 - Copy and rename the `starters/angular-ngrx-scss` directory to the name of your new project.
 - `cd` into your project directory and run `yarn`.
-- Run `npm run dev` to start the development server.
+- Run `yarn dev` to start the development server.
 - Open your browser to `http://localhost:3000` to see the included example code running.

 ## Commands

-- List of helpful package.json scripts and their purpose
+- `yarn start` or `yarn dev` - Starts the development server.
+- `yarn build` - Builds a compiled version of your app.
+- `yarn test` - Runs the unit tests.
+- `yarn storybook` - Starts the Storybook UI.
+- `yarn lint` - Runs ESLint on the project.
+- `yarn prettier` - Formats code for the entire project.

 ## Demo Implementation

 [Repository](https://github.com/thisdot/starter.dev-showcases/tree/main/angular-ngrx-scss)

 The demo application re-implements some of GitHub's pages and functionality.
-It uses the OAuth credentials in GitHub to authenticate users with their GitHub accounts and uses RxJS to fetch data from the GitHub API.
+It uses the OAuth credentials in GitHub to authenticate users with their GitHub accounts and uses Angular services and NgRx to fetch data from the GitHub API.
 Check out the link above to learn more or check out the demo!